-Somerville, a city of roughly 81,000 people packed into 4.2 square miles, was the most densely populated municipality in New England and, with 20,000 foreign-born residents, one of the most diverse.
-Unlike the leafy streets and Ivy League charm of neighboring Cambridge, Somerville had been home to brickmaking, meatpacking, and auto plants in the 1800s and 1900s.
-Decades later, in the 1970s and 1980s, Somerville boasted a rough-and-tumble reputation, known for auto theft, gang wars, and dishonest dealings.
-But by the early 2000s, The Boston Globe described Somerville as a city whose image was improving fast-from a mobbed-up sinkhole of corruption to a funky, family-friendly city, gaining ground on nearby Cambridge and Boston.
-Within a generation, residents were experiencing skyrocketing real estate prices and living in highly sought-after neighborhoods surrounded by burgeoning hubs of creativity and enterprise.
+In the 1970s and 1980s, Somerville boasted a rough-and-tumble reputation, known for auto theft, gang wars, and dishonest dealings.8 But by the early 2000s, The Boston Globe described Somerville as "a city whose image was improving fast-from a mobbed-up sinkhole of corruption to a funky, family-friendly city, gaining ground on nearby Cambridge and Boston."9 Within a generation, residents were experiencing skyrocketing real estate prices and living in highly sought-after neighborhoods surrounded by burgeoning hubs of creativity and enterprise.10

-By 2019, it had earned an outsized reputation for innovation, and headline after headline had lauded its strides, calling it "The Model City," and "The Little City That Could."
 Though not all residents welcomed the city's popularity-like the many priced out of their long-time homes-academics, columnists, and others eagerly opined on the ingredients of the city's success, such as its proximity to powerhouse universities; an inherent quirky, centuries-old character; the subway line that had extended to the city's Davis Square in the mid-1980s; its data analytics program (SomerStat) that supported many major city decisions; or a mayor who embraced data and innovation, held his staff accountable to lofty goals, and had a steadfast commitment to customer service.

 To some, the city's success was inextricably linked to the mayor himself.
-Dan Hadley, a former chief of staff, said, "The city runs on Joe Power."
-Curtatone, however, saw success in collaborative terms: "I've tried to make sure I let people own [their ideas], ensure that the change is not going to be driven by me.
+Dan Hadley, a former chief of staff, said, "The city runs on Joe Power."11 Curtatone, however, saw success in collaborative terms: "I've tried to make sure I let people own [their ideas], ensure that the change is not going to be driven by me.
 I'll be out front.
-I'll take the hits, I'll fight for it, so I hope, at least, people feel, 'The mayor-he's got our back."
-The constituent services director, Steve Craig, explained, "He doesn't mandate a certain outcome.
+I'll take the hits, I'll fight for it, so I hope, at least, people feel, 'The mayor-he's got our back.'"12 The constituent services director, Steve Craig, explained, "He doesn't mandate a certain outcome.
 He just mandates that the city be the best place it can be to live, work, play, raise a family, and grow old.
 That's what he requires.
-And that's, I think, why I still work here."
-13
+And that's, I think, why I still work here."13